 Shimano Spirex Front Drag Fishing Reel

 The Spirex is unusual as it has two handles, unlike the standard one.
 If this is not to your liking, you can easily swap the handle out with another, similar-sized Shimano handle.
-It has a special trigger on the front – the Quickfire II – so you can cast with a single hand just as if a spincast reel.
-The spool is aluminum.
-Graphite makes up the frame rotor and side plates.
+It has a special trigger on the front – the Quickfire II – so you can cast it with a single hand as if it were a spincast reel.
+The spool is aluminum, the frame rotor and side plates are graphite.

 Daiwa BG Spinning Reel

-We have not given Daiwa the love and respect it deserves, and that is our fault.
 Daiwa makes good products.
-The BG is a reel that has a variety of sizes that will fit the needs of all anglers.
+The BG spinning reel is a reel that has a variety of sizes that will fit the needs of all anglers.
 The deep black and rich gold color make the reel stand out on the water.
 You can spool the BG up with a braid which is not an option for all reels.

-There is a manual bail, so you will need to flip it back over with your hand.
-(N.B. – This is something Angler’s Gear recommends for all of its spinning reels.
-Flipping the bail back over by engaging the reel will ruin the bail mechanism over time.)
+There is a manual bail, so you will need to flip it back over with your hand (something Angler’s Gear recommends for all of its freshwater spinning reels.
+Flipping the bail back over by engaging the reel will ruin the bail mechanism over time).

-The BG comes in $100.00 – $200.00 and offers many of the same features of a higher end model.
-This makes the BG affordable enough to have a few of various sizes for the price of one similarly functioning model.
+The BG offers many of the same features as a higher-end model.
+This makes the BG affordable enough to have a few various sizes for the price of one similarly functioning model.

 Penn Fierce III Spinning Fishing Reel

 The Penn company has been making reels for over 50 years and are specialists in the saltwater market.
-The looks and the retrieve are only the start of the reason to fall in love.
-If you have not tried a Penn, this is a good one to start with.
+The looks and the retrieval are great and if you have not tried a Penn, this is a good one to start with.

 There are a host of features that make this reel ideal but the biggest is the line spool.
 It is one of the deeper of the models reviewed so there is no need to spool backing onto your reel before adding an expensive braid on the top.

-The Fierce has a full line of sizes, so you will need to make sure you find the one that will most closely match your preferred fishing type.
-Angler’s Gear is of the opinion a reel that will hold 150 yards of 10 lb. test line will meet the needs of almost any freshwater fishing experience.
+The Fierce has a full line of sizes, so you will need to ensure you find the one that closely matches your preferred fishing.
+Angler’s Gear is, in my opinion, a reel that will hold 150 yards of 10 lb.
+The test line will meet the needs of almost any freshwater fishing experience.

 PENN Spinfisher VI Live Liner

-The PENN company is one of the pioneers in the spinning reel industry and has been making them now for over 50 years.
-The latest generation is giving us a reel with better performance and for those of us who fish live bait, live runner.
+The PENN company is one of the pioneers in the spinning reel industry and has been making them for over 50 years.
+The latest generation is giving us a reel with better performance for those who fish live bait.

-There is little this reel cannot do.
-From floating a shiner in a small pond or lake to a bonita offshore.
+There is little this reel cannot do, from floating a shiner in a small pond or lake to offshore.
 You can handle a good bit with the Spinfisher.

 Pflueger Supreme XT Spinning Reel

 Pflueger makes fine reels.
-The Supreme XT is one of their premeire freshwater line reels that can easily transfer to the saltwater.
-There is a magnesium body, 10 ball bearings, braid ready and sealed drag.
+The Supreme XT is one of their premiere freshwater line reels that can transfer to the saltwater.
+There is a magnesium body, ten ball bearings, braid ready, and sealed drag.
 The bail wire is aluminum and has a carbon fiber handle.
 This reel is not a budget reel, but it is still affordable.

 Piscifun Carbon X

 You may have or have not seen Piscifun when shopping on Amazon.
 It is a newcomer in the reel industry and has a firm hold with a devoted following.
-The best part – it is almost half the cost of more expensive, similar reels.
+The best part is that it’s almost half the cost of more expensive, similar reels.

 Pflueger President Fishing Reel